Skip to content

 The code editor will open in the right-hand pane.
 By default, the editor will contain a basic example of a content filter.

-The response is manipulated as it is streamed to the client, so you can alter the response in real-time on chunks of data.
+The response body is manipulated as it is streamed to the client, so you can alter the response in real-time on chunks of data.
+Response headers can also be modified before they are sent to the client.

 The following example shows how to replace all instances of the word “example” with the word “test”.